ccaroon/3d-printing/docs/anycubic/kobra-neo/change-nozzle.md

     * Block - Wipe off outside & Insert a metal "pipe cleaner" up where the nozzle screws in to clean it out
     * Silicone Cover - Wipe off.
 Wash with water if necessary.
 Drop thoroughly.
 13. Put the new nozzle into the 7mm socket, insert & thread it into the print head
-    * Hand thread it to get it started, the use the 7mm socket
+    * Hand thread it to get it started, the use the 7mm socket wrench
     * **DO NOT OVER TIGHTEN**
 14. Put the blue, silicon cover back on the aluminum block
 15. Clean the fan while the cover is off